Lugaga/Git-Hub-Search/README.md

 * run `'ng install'` on terminal
 * run `'ng serve'` on terminal
 * To access the live website, click on this url

+## Technologies Used

+* CSS for styling.
+* HTML5 for webpage design.
+* Typescript for back-end.